 Centers come in varying scales, but at their largest they are the most intense type of commercial or mixed-use development in Amherst.
 Large suburban centers are typically located away from single-family homes, along major roadways, at higher volume intersections, or near interstate interchanges.
 The parcels located in these centers are typically large and deep.
 Parcels can also be combined for substantial redevelopment projects.
-Given these large parcel sizes, and their distance from surrounding residential areas, buildings are often 1 tocan reach up to 8 stories in height.
-There are a couple of existing buildings taller than 8 stories in Amherstlocated along the Interstate 290, however, buildings this up to -tall should not be allowed in the future8 stories or taller should only be permitted where they already exist or in designated locations along the Interstate 290 or within the Boulevard Mall area.
-Tenant spaces in this scale of centers are typically the largest and are intended to serve a regional market.; these often include large multi-tenant centers or malls, along with large single-tenant buildings.
-Typical uses in Centers include general retail, large restaurants and offices, institutional uses, and multi-family residential.
-(Amended 12-11-17 6-20-19; BCPA-2017-01A)
+Given these large parcel sizes, and their distance from surrounding residential areas, buildings can reach up to 8 stories in height.
+There are a couple of existing buildings taller than 8 stories located along the Interstate 290, however, buildings up to 8 stories or taller should only be permitted where they already exist or in designated locations along the Interstate 290 or within the Boulevard Mall area.
+Tenant spaces in this scale of center are typically the largest and are intended to serve a regional market.
+(Amended 9-3-19; BCPA-2017-01A)